-C405.4.2 Interior lighting power.
+C405.4.2 Interior lighting power allowance.
 The total interior lighting power allowance (watts) is determined according to Table C405.4.2(1) using the Building Area Method, or Table C405.4.2(2) using the Space-by-Space Method, for all areas of the building covered in this permit.

 C405.4.2.1 Building area method.
 For the Building Area Method, the interior lighting power allowance is the floor area for each building area type listed in Table C405.4.2(1) times the value from Table C405.4.2(1) for that area.
 For the purposes of this method, an "area" shall be defined as all contiguous spaces that accommodate or are associated with a single building area type as listed in Table C405.4.2(1).
 Where this method is used to calculate the total interior lighting power for an entire building, each building area type shall be treated as a separate area.